Does "Fake It 'Til You Make It" Work For Improving Your Social Skills And Confidence?

 A 'but' is that your nervousness has to be fairly mild to be able to fake not having it.
 If someone's only a little hesitant about starting conversations at parties, telling them to "Fake it 'til you make it" may be the small push they need to start stretching their comfort zone.
 I think a lot of the "Faking it 'til I made it worked for me" endorsements come from this type of person, who was only a bit inhibited to begin with.

 However, if someone's social anxiety is more severe, they'll be too keyed up to pretend they're relaxed.
 Or if they can, it will be very nerve racking and mentally draining, and they won't be able to keep it up for long.
-They need to confront their fear in a more structured, gradual way.
+They need to use a mix of other approaches first to address their anxiety.

 Outwardly confident body language and behaviors